Greetings from the Rectory.

 A Pastoral Letter from your Priest.

-Every blessing from your friend and Parish Priest, Fr Gary.
+Your friend and Parish Priest, Fr Gary.

 [Safeguarding Policy][Disclaimer] [Home Page]